ShauliTaragin/OOP_Ex2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Task 2 Object-Oriented Programming
+####Task 2 Object-Oriented Programming

+##### Authors : Shauli Taragin & Ido Bar

+In this project we implemented algorithms for developing a data structure into a directional weighted graph which implements many algorithms.

+We also created a Graphical User Interface to visualize any given directed weighted graph, and it's implemented methods and algorithms.

 ---------

-## Plan and design of The Project-
+## Plan and design of The Project

 Upon planning are project we would like to focus on 3 fields for which we wish to plan elaborately before we begin implementing code.
 <li> Planning the main classes:</li>